Shackelford County Vehicle Impound Guide

 Once you've retrieved your vehicle, take these important steps.

-• Document any damage immediately: Carefully inspect the vehicle for any damage that may have occurred during the towing or storage process.
+• Inspect the vehicle immediately before leaving the lot: Carefully inspect the vehicle for any damage that may have occurred during the towing or storage process.

 This guide provides general information.
 It's always best to consult with a qualified Texas DUI attorney for personalized legal advice regarding your specific situation.
 They can help you navigate the legal process and protect your rights.
 Remember to act quickly to minimize fees and avoid further complications.